SophieSjoberg/ca-prepcourse-3/terminal/linux.md

 # Linux

-In this section we will cover the steps required to setup your development environment on Ubuntu 14.04
+In this section we will cover the steps required to setup your development environment on Ubuntu 16.04

-If you haven't already, grab a copy of [Ubuntu 16.04 LTS \(Xenial Xerus\) here](http://www.ubuntu.com/download/desktop) and install it on your computer.
+If you haven't already, grab a copy of Ubuntu 16.04 LTS \(Xenial Xerus\) [here](http://www.ubuntu.com/download/desktop) and install it on your computer.

 ### Installing Ruby